linasbk/CUB3D/README.md

 # cub3D

 Cub3D is a 1337 school team project to create a dynamic view inside a 3D maze.
-Using the [MiniLibX library](https://github.com/42Paris/minilibx-linux), and we must implement raycasting .
+Using the [MiniLibX library](https://github.com/42Paris/minilibx-linux), and we must implement raycasting.

 ## Clone